adriannavarrobetrian/satoshi-ansible/README.md

 docker push adriannavarro/app:latest
 ```

 The docker compose has also a nginx image with a self-signed certificate to be able to listen in port 443.
-It acts as a proxy to be able to scale the app container.
+It acts as a proxy to be able to scale the app.

 ```console
 {"message":"Hello from https://${ENV}/approve!"}